GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 > **Note** Turn off conversation view as it will only get in the way and make things harder to read.

+> **Note** To access this new Google Space, the attendees will need a Google account.
+This can be their work account if the company runs Google Workspace, or it can be a Gmail account.
+If an attendee doesn't have a Google account, please have them create one **AHEAD OF TIME** for this event: [Click here to create a new Gmail account](https://accounts.google.com/signup/v2/webcreateaccount?biz=false&cc=US&flowEntry=SignUp&flowName=GlifWebSignIn)

 ### Space Structure

 In our Google Space, we will have the following:

-- **Add Students** - The lead coach will click on `Add people & apps` and enter the email addresses of all the participants and coaches for this event
+- **Add Students** - The lead coach will click on `Add people & apps` and enter the email addresses of all the participants and coaches for this event.
+	- > **Note** See above, email addresses must be Google Workspace accounts or Gmail accounts to be able to join the Google Space.
 - **Student Guide** - The lead coach will paste a link to the student guide as the first entry in the chat.
 - **Files** - The lead coach will click on `Share a file` and upload all files for the students for this hack.
 See [Making Resources Available](#making-resources-available) below for information on creating the necessary files.
 - **Chat** - Make sure to turn on History so that the chats are persisted between days.